indico/indico-user-docs/user_guide/conference_abstract_submit.md

 # Submit an Abstract for a Conference in Indico

-This short video shows you how to submit your candidate Abstract:
+This short video shows you how to submit your candidate Abstract for a conference in Indico:

 <iframe width="576" height="360" frameborder="0" src="https://cds.cern.ch/video/2275344?showTitle=true" allowfullscreen></iframe>